decretist/Dissertation/Chapter0/chapter0.md

 cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same as the author who wrote the *dicta* in the first recension of the *Decretum*.
-The statistical method used to make this determination takes the frequencies of common function words like prepositions and conjunctions in a sample of text as the basis for assigning probable authorship, and will be explained in considerable detail in Chapter 4.
+The statistical method used to make this determination assigns probable authorship on the basis of frequencies of common function words like prepositions and conjunctions in a sample of text, and will be explained in considerable detail in Chapter 4.

 I did not start work on this project thinking that the authorship of the case statements was in any way a research problem.
 I assumed